mslawsky/waze-user-analytics/README.md

 1. **Research Question**: 🔍
    - Is there a statistically significant difference in ride frequency between iPhone and Android users?
-   - **Null Hypothesis**: No difference in mean rides between platforms
+   - **Null Hypothesis**: No meaningful difference in mean rides between platforms
    - **Alternative Hypothesis**: Significant difference exists in mean rides

 2. **Statistical Insights**: 📈